GoraNetwork/developer-quick-start/evm/README.md

 Open a terminal session and execute: `uname`.
 If this prints out `Linux`, continue to the next step.
-If the output is anything else, you may proceed at your own risk, but with a non-Unix OS it will almost certainly not work.
+If the output is anything else, you may proceed at your own risk, but with a non-Unix OS you will almost certainly fail.

 ### 2. Clone this repository
 Run: `git clone https://github.com/GoraNetwork/developer-quick-start`.